Harker-Hackers/harker-hackers.github.io/members.md

 - [Aarit Gupta](https://github.com/25aaritg) (junior): I am a python programmer that enjoys robotics.
 I don't have much experience with APIs or different libraries but I enjoy coding competitions and writing algorithms.

 We have more people joining us!
-If you want to join, please email [harker.hackers@gmail.com](mailto:harker.hackers@gmail.com).
+If you want to join, please see our [applications page](applications).